-Particularly in the African-American community, religion and politics often blurs, leading some in our communities to broadly support the Israeli government because of their Christian faith.
-It is not widely known that there are many Jewish people who speak out against the human rights violations of the Israeli government, but their voices are not often heard.
-There is also the commonly held belief that Palestinians are racists who owned slaves, therefore are not “worthy” of African-American support.
+Religion and politics, unfortunately, often mix, leading many people to loudly support the Israeli government because of their Christian faith.
+Many Jewish people who speak out against the human rights violations of the Israeli government, but their voices are not often heard.
+In some corners of the Black community, there is also the commonly held belief that Palestinians are racists who enslaved our people and are, therefore, unworthy of Black American support.

-In our exclusive interview, Attorney Troy Nkrumah, a Human Rights activist and Pan-Africanist currently serving as the President/CEO of the Anchorage Urban League, said that idea is born of ignorance and should be dispelled:
+According to attorney Troy Nkrumah, a Human Rights activist and Pan-Africanist currently serving as the President/CEO of the Anchorage Urban League, this is deeply troubling in light of African-Palestinians relations throughout history.
+In our exclusive interview, Nkrumah said that idea is born of ignorance and should be dispelled: